How to Picnic Portuguese Style

 There are plenty of natural parks across the country to lay out your checkered blanket and feast.
 Called Parques das Merendas, the Portuguese adore a shady bit of green, especially by the sea, to celebrate a birthday or simply a gorgeous day.
 In Lisbon alone, it’s an easy excuse to celebrate the championship soccer game held at the national stadium.
 Located in the large nature park of Jamor, where there’s a huge wooded picnic area above the stadium, football fans hold their version of a “natural” tailgating party just before the big game.

-Everyone has their own style of picnicking, and for the Portuguese, it’s unique onto themselves.
-A traditional Portuguese picnic will typically include: salgadinhos/panados (breaded and fried finger food), rissois de camarão (breaded “hot pockets” usually filled with creamed shrimp), croquetes (minced beef/pork croquettes) and pasteis/bolinhos or pataniscas de bacalhau (salt cod croquettes and fritters).
-Batatas fritas (potato chips) are also a must, alongside piping hot Portuguese baked bread.

-Though many parks prohibit grilling during the hottest and driest time of the summer, due to risk of fire, when the Portuguese do enjoy a bbq, you’ll never find hamburgers, hot dogs or steak over the coals!
-Instead, you’ll encounter various types of cured sausage like chouriço, as well as morcela (blood sausage) and salsichas (fresh sausage), which they’ll warm on some sliced bread with a good hard cheese, like the Azorean Queijo de Ilha (similar to Cheddar).
-You might also find, entremeada (the cheap cut of fatty meat that’s normally turned into bacon), febras (thin pork cutlets) and frango churrasco, – a marinated whole chicken butterflied open to lay perfectly flat on the grill.
-When fish comes out of the cooler, the default favorite is sardinhas (sardines).
-These little pockets of flavor are ideal as they’re in peak season from May – August, not to mention cheap, plentiful and small enough to enjoy individually on bread.

-Update | There are plenty of natural parks across the country to lay out your checkered blanket and feast.
-Called Parques das Merendas, the Portuguese adore a shady bit of green, especially by the sea, to celebrate a birthday or simply a gorgeous day.
-In Lisbon alone, it’s an easy excuse to celebrate the championship soccer game held at the national stadium.
-Located in the large nature park of Jamor, where there’s a huge wooded picnic area above the stadium, football fans hold their version of a “natural” tailgating party just before the big game.

 Everyone has their own style of picnicking – especially with kids, and for the Portuguese, it’s unique onto themselves.
 A traditional Portuguese picnic will typically include: salgadinhos/panados (breaded and fried finger food), rissois de camarão (breaded “hot pockets” usually filled with creamed shrimp), croquetes (minced beef/pork croquettes) and pasteis/bolinhos or pataniscas de bacalhau (salt cod croquettes and fritters).
 Batatas fritas (potato chips) are also a must, alongside piping hot Portuguese baked bread.

 Though many parks prohibit grilling during the hottest and driest time of the summer, due to risk of fire, when the Portuguese do enjoy a bbq, you’ll never find hamburgers, hot dogs or steak over the coals!
 Instead, you’ll encounter various types of cured sausage like chouriço, as well as morcela (blood sausage) and salsichas (fresh sausage), which they’ll warm on some sliced bread with a good hard cheese, like the Azorean Queijo de Ilha (similar to Cheddar).
 You might also find, entremeada (the cheap cut of fatty meat that’s normally turned into bacon), febras (thin pork cutlets) and frango churrasco, – a marinated whole chicken butterflied open to lay perfectly flat on the grill.
 When fish comes out of the cooler, the default favorite is sardinhas (sardines).
 These little pockets of flavor are ideal as they’re in peak season from May – August, not to mention cheap, plentiful and small enough to enjoy individually on bread.